-Augmented and Virtual Reality4
+Augmented and Virtual Reality

-From the Facebook acquisition of Oculus Rift and Google's investment in Magic Leap to the Samsung GearVR announcement, Google Ingress and Google Cardboard, the industry set the stage for augmented reality ("AR") and virtual reality ("VR") to become popular technologies in 2015.
+From the Facebook acquisition of Oculus Rift and Google's investment in Magic Leap to the Samsung GearVR announcement, Google Ingress, Google Cardboard, and the Microsoft Hololens, the industry set the stage for augmented reality ("AR") and virtual reality ("VR") to become popular technologies in 2016 and beyond.

 There continues to be a pressing need for businesses and consumers to be able to see and experience things that can't be physically present and to project layers of virtual data onto real world environments, creating deeper and more meaningful experiences.
 AR and VR technologies are finally ready to help solve these problems.
-Certain of the developments that are expected to occur are the following:
+Some of the developments that are expected to occur are the following: